byggkpi-ai/Power-BI-Bygge-og-eiendomsbok/LEARN_MORE.md

    - Ensure your Power BI service has internet access to reach `https://data.ssb.no/api`.

 3. **Refresh the Dataset**
-   After installation, go to the dataset settings and schedule refreshes to keep your data up to date.
+   After installation, go to the dataset settings and schedule refreshes to keep your data up to date:
+   - Authentication method: Anonymous
+   - Privacy level settings for this data source: None

-4. **Customize Filters and Views**
+5. **Customize Filters and Views**
    Use slicers to select time periods, dimensions, and statistical variables.
 You can also export visuals for reporting purposes.

 ---